weichel/BlobProxy/README.md

 ### BlobProxy Server on Docker Container

-The Dockerfile in the /go directory will start up the
+The Dockerfile in the /go directory will create a golang image with:
+* Environment variables set appropriately for Azure
+* Latest version of Go, a copy of the BlobProxy source code, and an installation of the BlobProxy
+* Server port exposed and set to launch on container startup

+Run the command: 'docker install -t server_image' Next, start the server container: 'docker run -it -p 1337:1337 server_image'

 ### [Node.js Developer Tools](https://github.com/docker/labs/blob/master/developer-tools/nodejs-debugging/README.md) including:
 + Visual Studio Code